Sujoy-Barua/su24p1UC/README.md

 ### Uber Clone Project Summer 2024

-Hi, this is a project where I created an Uber Clone using Next JS, React JS, Tailwind CSS and Firebase.
+Hi, I created an Uber Clone using Next JS, React JS, Tailwind CSS and Firebase.

 ## To Run this clone locally: